Simply connectedness of spaces of tight frames: Statement of the main result

 \begin{ex} Given $n$ and $k$ such that $2\le k \le n-2$, there exists $d\in \Delta_{n,k}$ which satisfies assumption (\ref{hypothesis}), namely The corresponding frames have been previously investigated by several authors, although in a slightly different presentation, being called {\it unit-norm} or {\it spherical} tight frames, see for instance \cite{DS} and \cite{CMS}. \end{ex}

 The proof of Thm.~\ref{2mainthm} which is presented below uses a certain relationship between the space ${\mathcal F}_{n,k}^d$ and the Grassmannian of $k$-dimensional complex vector subspaces of $\CC^n$.
 The latter is coming equipped with a canonical symplectic form and a Hamiltonian torus action, the image of the moment map being just the polytope $\Delta_{n,k}$ above.
 To achieve our goal, we first show that the pre-image under the moment map of any $d\in \Delta_{n,k}$ which satisfies assumption (\ref{hypothesis}) is a simply connected subspace of the Grassmannian, see Thm.~\ref{mainthm} below.
 It remains to deduce that ${\mathcal F}_{n,k}^d$ is simply connected as well, which can be done due to its canonical structure of a ${\rm U}(k)$-principal bundle over the pre-image above.
 Results from symplectic geometry are fundamental ingredients here.
 Connections between this branch of mathematics and frame theory were for the first time pointed out in the aforementioned work \cite{NS1} of Needham and Shonkwiler.
 Recently, in \cite{CNS}, further progress in studying the topology of ${\mathcal F}_{n,k}^d$ has been made by the same two authors, this time together with Caine, by identifying points $d\in \Delta_{n,k}$ for which certain higher order homotopy groups of this space vanish.
-More precisely, this is the content of \cite[Thm.~4.5]{CNS}, and from this, simply connectedness criteria can immediately be deduced.
-However, they will be different from the one given by Thm.~\ref{2mainthm} above.
+More precisely, this is the content of \cite[Thm.~4.5]{CNS}, and from this, a simply connectedness criterion can immediately be deduced.
+The latter turns out to be closely related to the one given by Thm.~\ref{2mainthm} above, as explained in Ex.~\ref{exa4}.
 Similarities between \cite[Sect.~4]{CNS} and the present note can also be noticed concerning the methods used, see also Rem.~\ref{meth} below.

 Before starting the proof, we would like to mention that the manifolds in this note are all going to be smooth and submanifolds will always be embedded.
 As a first step, we will set the stage by introducing the Stiefel and the Grassmann manifolds and making some considerations which will turn out to be useful later on.